 FISCAL YEAR 2022 ANNUAL REPORT of ACHIEVEMENTS Fiscal Year 2023 Highlights All of the data contained in this chapter was collected for the fall semester of academic year 2023-2024, which is the first guarter of Fiscal Year (FY) 2024.
 The data in subsequent chapters covers FY 2023.
 This chapter contains a variety of numeric tables highlighting Gallaudet's activities during the current year.
 Included are data on enrollment, undergraduate, and graduate student demographics, the home states of students, international students by country, and data on entering students-including ACT scores, applied/accepted/enrolled students, and declared majors and minors.
-Students in the JumpStart program, new and emerging signers, learn how to sign the names of world
+Students in the JumpStart program, a four-week immersion program for new and emerging signers, learn how to sign the names of world countries.